 Hot Tip: Most of Lake Garda’s theme parks are only open from April to October.
 Check each park’s website to confirm opening times to plan your visit.

 2. Catch the Cable Car to Monte Baldo

-From Malcesine on the north eastern shore of Lake Garda, a cable car whisks you up to Monte Baldo at 1,800 metres above sea level in just a few minutes.
+From Malcesine on the northeastern shore of Lake Garda, a cable car whisks you up to Monte Baldo at 1,800 meters above sea level in just a few minutes.